mgenware/mingru-models/README.md

 // Add a DELETE action
 // Delete a row by ID
-// 'ByID' is the action name
+// Action name is 'DeleteUserByID' userTA.deleteOne('ByID').byID();
-userTA.deleteOne('ByID').byID();

 // Export the actions
 export default userTA;
 ```

-Note that action name will have function name included and you don't need to re-type it, in the example above, a `select` action with a name of `UserProfile` would become `SelectUserProfile`, an `updateOne` action with a name of `UserProfile` would become `UpdateUserProfile`, and a `deleteOne` action with a name of `ByID` would be `DeleteByID`.
+Note that action name will have action type and table name included and you don't need to re-type it in the `name` argument, like the example above, a `select` action of user table with a name of `Profile` would have a action name as `SelectUserProfile`, similarly, an `delete` action of user table with a name of `ByID` would set the action name to `DeleteUserByID` automatically.

 ### `SELECT` Actions Basics